ProfessionalCommunity Edition

 To select which columns are displayed, click and select Table layout.

-Adding a custom column
+Adding custom columns

 You can create your own custom columns using Bambdas.